 What are vocal cord disorders?

-Laryngitis is often characterized by a raspy or hoarse voice due to inflammation of the vocal cords.
-Laryngitis can be caused by excessive use of the voice, infections, inhaled irritants, or gastroesophageal reflux (the backup of stomach acid into the throat).
+Laryngitis causes a raspy or hoarse voice due to inflammation of the vocal cords.
+Laryngitis can be caused by excessive use of the voice, infections, inhaled irritants, or gastroesophageal reflux (GERD, or heartburn).

-Vocal nodules are benign (noncancerous) growths on the vocal cords caused by vocal abuse.
-Vocal nodules are a frequent problem for professional singers.
-The nodules are small and callous-like and usually grow in pairs (one on each cord).
-The nodules usually form on areas of the vocal cords that receive the most pressure when the cords come together and vibrate (similar to the formation of a callous).
+Vocal nodules are noncancerous growths on the vocal cords caused by vocal abuse.
+Vocal nodules are often a problem for professional singers.
+The nodules are small and callous-like.
+They most often grow in pairs (one on each cord).
+The nodules most often form on parts of the vocal cords that get the most pressure when the cords come together and vibrate.
 Vocal nodules cause the voice to be hoarse, low, and breathy.

-A vocal polyp is a soft, benign (noncancerous) growth, similar to a blister.
+A vocal polyp is a soft, noncancerous growth, similar to a blister.
 Voice polyps cause the voice to be hoarse, low, and breathy.

 Treatment may include surgery and voice therapy.
 Sometimes, no treatment is necessary and a person recovers on his or her own.